Madelene/100-days-of-code/log.md

 - More freeCodeCamp front end fun!

 **Thoughts:** Even though I am always reading about code or programmers or programming, it is good to take a break from time to time.
 Balance is everything.
 That being said, I'm having a blast understanding front end better and better!!

+### Day 9: January 7, 2018, Sunday

+** Today's Progress** :
+- Understanding how things tie in, better than before!
+- Went through more freeCodeCamp exercises.
+Working through jQuery selectors.

+**Thoughts:** When I started to learn all of this, over 2 years ago, I had to take extensive notes and really try to wrap my brain around it all.
+Now, it seems like second nature; it is purely reinforcing!!
+Yay!